About Matthew Nisbet

-Nisbet studies the role of communication and advocacy in policymaking and public affairs, focusing on debates over science, technology and the environment.
-Since 2002, he has authored more than 70 peer-reviewed studies, scholarly book chapters, and reports.
-He holds a Ph.D. and M.S. in Communication from Cornell University and an AB in Government from Dartmouth College.
-He served previously on the faculty at The Ohio State University and he has also taught at Dresden Technical University (Germany) and Cornell University.
+Nisbet studies the role of communication, journalism and advocacy in policymaking and public affairs, focusing on debates over climate change, energy, and sustainability.
+The author of more than 70 peer-reviewed studies, scholarly book chapters, and reports, he holds a Ph.D. and M.S. in Communication from Cornell University and an AB in Government from Dartmouth College.

-Nisbet is a contributor of analysis and commentary to a variety of news outlets.
-He also writes the The Public Square blog at The Breakthrough Institute, and is a columnist at Ensia, a web magazine focused on environmental science and solutions published by the Institute for the Environment at the University of Minnesota.
+Nisbet has given invited lectures on more than three dozen college campuses worldwide and at many other scholarly and professional venues.
+He is a contributor of analysis and commentary to a variety of news outlets, writes the The Public Square blog at The Breakthrough Institute, and is a contributor to Ensia, a web magazine focused on environmental science and solutions published by the Institute for the Environment at the University of Minnesota.
 Nisbet’s consulting experience includes research and analysis on behalf of the National Academies, the Howard Hughes Medical Institute, the Corporation for Public Broadcasting, the Centers for Disease Control, and other public and private sector clients.